topongo/spotatui/README.md

 This app uses the [Web API](https://developer.spotify.com/documentation/web-api/) from Spotify, which doesn't handle streaming itself.
 So you'll need either an official Spotify client open or a lighter weight alternative such as [spotifyd](https://github.com/Spotifyd/spotifyd).

 If you want to play tracks, Spotify requires that you have a Premium account.

+### Deprecated Spotify API Features

+**Note:** As of November 2024, Spotify deprecated and removed access to certain API endpoints for new applications.
+The following features are included in this app but **will only work if your Spotify Developer application was created before November 27, 2024**:

+- **Audio Analysis Visualization** (press `v`): Real-time music visualization showing tempo, key, time signature, and animated pitch analysis synchronized to the currently playing track.
+- **Related Artists**: When viewing an artist page, the "Related Artists" section shows similar artists based on Spotify's recommendation algorithm.

+If you created your Spotify app after this date, these features will display an error message explaining they are unavailable.
+All other functionality works normally.

+For more information, see [Spotify's announcement about API changes](https://developer.spotify.com/blog/2024-11-27-changes-to-the-web-api).

 ## Using with [spotifyd](https://github.com/Spotifyd/spotifyd)